Topsy Ojo: International career

-Ojo had been a member of the England Intermediate National Academy at Bath, where he was coached by Brian Ashton and his colleagues, and went on to represent England at the under-19 2003 Six Nations, as well as the FIRA World Cup Championships.
+Ojo had been a member of the England Intermediate National Academy at Bath, where he was coached by Brian Ashton.
+Accompagnied by his colleagues, he went on to represent England at the under-19 2003 Six Nations, as well as the FIRA World Cup Championships.
 He also went on to represent England at the 2006 IRB U21 World Championship.

 Ojo made his debut for the England Saxons against the USA in the 2007 Churchill Cup, where he scored the Saxons' first try.
 On 29 May 2007, Ojo was called up to the full England squad for the first time.
 Ojo made another appearance for the England Saxons, against Italy A in Ragusa, Sicily on 9 February 2008.

 On 13 May 2008, Ojo was named in Martin Johnson's first England squad selection, set to tour New Zealand that summer.
-He won his first cap on 14 June.
+He won his first cap on 14 June scoring two tries on his debut After playing the second test, Ojo was not selected to play for England during the rest of his career.

-Ojo showed both pace and vision in his first game scoring twice in a game where New Zealand were dominant.
-His first try was an interception of a Dan Carter pass, before running nearly the length of the pitch (80m) to outpace the New Zealand full back Mils Muliaina who had to come from the other side of the field.
-His second try involved picking the ball up after a kick and running it under the posts.
-On the strength of this performance, Ojo was one of the few England backs to be retained in the starting XV for the second Test in Christchurch.

-Controversy

-During the 2008 summer tour to New Zealand, Ojo and several other England players were allegedly involved in an incident late at night on 14 June 2008 after a drinking session following defeat in their first match, where Topsy was implicated in what can only be interpreted as an allegation of rape, witnessed by Strettle and Brown who did not intervene.

-No formal complaint was issued to the New Zealand police.
-However, on 10 July 2008, Ojo along with teammate Mike Brown were found guilty of misconduct and fined £500 for staying out until after 07:00 the following morning.
-Danny Care was found not guilty of any misconduct.
-David Strettle was found not guilty of any misconduct but was warned to not put himself in potentially compromising situations in future.
+Controversy during 2008 tour to New Zealand

+Following the 2008 summer tour to New Zealand, Ojo was fined £500 by the RFU for misconduct after staying out all night following the first test.